KrillDes/arkanavt/README.md

 ### What is this repository for? ###

-* A simple game engine written in NET.
+* A simple game engine written with NET.
 C#
 * V 2.0

 ### Who developed it? ###